AdiThakker/AdiThakker.github.io/_posts/2024-09-22-Dynamic-JSON-Manipulation-in-NET.md

 In the above snippet:

-- JsonDocument is used to parse and read the original JSON.
+- **JsonDocument** is used to parse and read the original JSON.

-- Utf8JsonWriter creates a new JSON structure by writing the modified elements.
+- **Utf8JsonWriter** creates a new JSON structure by writing the modified elements.

-- The items array is processed by copying all original items, then modifying the first one before appending it to the array.
+- The **items array** is processed by copying all original items, then modifying the first one before appending it to the array. ***NOTE:When parsing dynamically, pay attention to JsonArray, JsonObject and JsonValue types.
+They are used to navigate and manipulate the JSON structure.***

 This method is fast, avoids serialization overhead, and gives you flexibility when dealing with unknown or constantly changing data structures.

-Here’s an example using JsonNode to achieve the same result:
+Here’s an example using **JsonNode** to achieve the same result:

 ~~~csharp
 public string ModifyJsonWithJsonNode(string originalJson)